Para ver esta información en español, haga clic aquí.

 - Patients being tested for COVID-19 prior to surgery or a procedure must self-quarantine from the time of your test until your surgery or procedure.
 You will receive guidelines to follow.

-- Exception: Patients who cannot self-quarantine due to work or other required activities must wear a mask at all times (at work and in public), follow hand hygiene practices by washing hands frequently, avoid large crowds, and maintain proper social distance at work or in public.
+- Exception: Patients who cannot self-quarantine due to work or other required activities must wear a mask at all times (at work and in public), wash hands frequently, avoid large crowds, and maintain proper social distance at work or in public.